 A student interested in pursuing joint degrees should consult both departments, as they must be admitted separately to each program as a joint degree candidate.
 A student in a joint degree program must be admitted to each degree program and be enrolled in each program for at least one term after admission, which could be spring, summer or fall (see chapter 4.A.3 for information about changing programs), and must complete the minimum requirements for each degree.
 Doctoral students pursuing joint degrees may be enrolled in either program when they take their preliminary exams or defend their dissertation.
-For details regarding joint programs, see the Graduate College Policy for the Approval of New and Revised Graduate Degree Programs.
+For details regarding joint programs, see the Graduate Degree Programs.